Television Ads Will Now Include Drug Prices In an Effort to Drive Down Costs

 “Patients have a right to know, and if you’re ashamed of your drug prices, change your drug prices,” HHS Secretary Alex Azar told reporters Wednesday while discussing the new policy.

-Azar said enforcement of the rule will largely hinge on drug companies suing competitors who violate the policy, under a federal law related to unfair trade practices.
+Without an HHS-specific enforcement mechanism in the rule, Azar said it will largely hinge on drug companies suing competitors who violate the policy, under a federal law related to unfair trade practices.
 He called it “a quite effective mechanism of enforcement.”
+HHS will also maintain a public list of drugs that are improperly advertised.

 Drug companies on the whole seem to oppose the regulation, and it remains to be seen how well they will adhere to it.
 The Pharmaceutical Research and Manufacturers of America, a drug trade group, has already voiced opposition to the measure.